flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 The recommended, efficient, and effective way to build a list uses a ListView.Builder.
-This method is great when you have a dynamic List or a List with very large amounts of data.
+This method is great when you have a dynamic list or a list with very large amounts of data.
 This is essentially the equivalent of RecyclerView on Android, which automatically recycles list elements for you: